Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

+The definition of the topology of this moduli space and proof of its compactness and Haus\-dorffness are similar to those of Theorem~\ref{thekuraexist}.
+The construction of the Kuranishi structure is similar to the proof of Theorem~\ref{thekuraexist}.

-(\ref{form151515}) corresponds to the case when one of $\rho_{\alpha_i}$ becomes $1$.
-Actually such $\Sigma_{\alpha_i}$ is necessary the irreducible component containing $z_0$, the zero-th marked point.
+We next describe the boundary.
+We observe that \eqref{form151414} corresponds to the case when one of $\rho_{\alpha_i}$ becomes $0$ and that \eqref{form151515} corresponds to the case when one of $\rho_{\alpha_i}$ becomes $1$.
+Actually, such $\Sigma_{\alpha_i}$ is necessary the irreducible component containing $z_0$, the zero-th marked point.
 (This is a consequence of Condition \ref{conds1515}.)

-The other possible boundary components of $\mathcal M_{k+1}(L;\mathcal J;E;{\rm top}({\rho}))$ cancel out each other as is explained in \cite[page 246]{fooobook}.
-The key observation is the cancelation between two types of potential boundaries.
-One is drawn in Figure \ref{fig19.2} below and the other is drawn in Figure \ref{fig19.3} below.
+The other possible boundary components of $\mathcal M_{k+1}(L;\mathcal J;E;{\rm top}({\rho}))$ cancel out each other as is explained in \cite[p.~246]{fooobook}.
+The key observation is the cancellation between two types of potential boundaries.
+One is depicted in Figure~\ref{fig19.2} below and the other is depicted in Figure~\ref{fig19.3} below.
 (Those two figures are \cite[Figure 4.6.2]{fooobook} and \cite[Figure 4.6.3]{fooobook}, respectively.)

+Item (3) of Proposition~\ref{prop1514} is a consequence of the fact that left-hand side is the moduli space of constant maps, which is transversal.
+Item (4) follows from Gromov compactness. \end{proof}